GoogleCloudPlatform/professional-services/tools/gcs-bucket-mover/README.md

 ## Test Run

 It is **highly recommended** that a test run is performed before attempting to move an important bucket.
 By adding the --test flag, the tool will create a random bucket along with setting up lots of options for the bucket, upload some files to it and then move it to the target project.
 After it is complete, you can verify in the target project that the bucket and all settings were moved correctly.

 Service account access permissions are the trickiest part of this tool, so this allows you to confirm they are all set up correctly before running it on an important bucket.
 There are several options that will need to be be configured for your environment.
-They are the options starting with --test_*
+They are the options starting with --test_*.
 For even more fine grained control, bucket settings can be removed/added/changed in the bucket_mover_tester.py code (ie Lifecycle Rules, Notifications or custom KMS keys).

 ### Examples

 These examples are expecting that a config.yaml file has been created containing the GCP credential options and required testing options.

 **Test run to confirm tool has access (where a test bucket already exists from a previous test)**